filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 ---
 description: >-
-  Notaries, clients and storage providers interact through the allocation and spending of DataCap.
+  Notaries, clients, and storage providers interact through the allocation and spending of DataCap.
 Filecoin Plus increases the effectiveness of the network.
 ---